outergroup/vexpr/README.md

 ```

 This tree-structured expression is an intuitive user interface.
 The code takes the shape of how we think about the math being performed.
 The problem with this approach is that running such a kernel runs each subkernel in sequence, rather than running them together as a single vectorized kernel.
 Writing vectorized code is possible, but then you lose the intuitive interface and instead replace it with something tedious and error-prone.
 The purpose of Vexpr is to let you write code like this without giving up performance.
 You write a tree-structured expression, then you let Vexpr convert it to an equivalent, much faster one.

+Vexpr is useful anywhere where you have:

+1. Large tree-like expressions
+2. ...with similar logic in different branches
+3. ...that are evaluated many times.

+## Design

 Writing Vexpr expressions is like using a programming language that doesn't support variables.
 Vexpr specifically aims at optimizing trees, which are a subset of DAGs (direct acyclic graphs).
 There are a few strategies for bridging the gap to DAGs: